ONS-Innovation/github-policy-dashboard/docs/dashboard/index.md

 Displays metrics on Dependabot alerts.

 - **Filter Alerts:** Allows users to filter alerts based on a range of parameters.
-- **Organisation Overview:** Offers a high-level view of the organization's Dependabot alerts, including the oldest open alert and worst severity.
+- **Organisation Overview:** Offers a high-level view of the organisation's Dependabot alerts, including the oldest open alert and worst severity.
 - **Severity Proportion:** Displays the proportion of alerts by severity, allowing users to focus on the most critical issues.
 - **Repository Overview:** Provides a high-level view of the repositories with Dependabot alerts, including the number of alerts and their severity.
 - **Repository Severity Proportion:** Displays the proportion of alerts by severity for each repository, allowing users to identify the most critical issues.